-• Nail fin windows: Typically used in new construction and nailed into the wall framing before the brick is laid.
+• Nail fin windows: Common in new builds, nailed to the wall before brick is laid.

 4. Remove the Old Window Carefully

-• Scoring caulk lines around the window with a utility knife.
+1. Score caulk lines with a utility knife.

 5. Inspect and Repair the Opening